airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

     |-------------------|---%dh---|---%dl---| ===>  8-bit = 1-byte each one.
     |=======================================|

-For a more comprehensive list of instructions, see [Common x86 Instructions](#common-x86-instructions).
+For a more comprehensive list of instructions, see [Appendix B. Common x86 Instructions](#appendix-b-common-x86-instructions).

 Review
 ------